Jack Charlton: Euro 1996 qualifying

-Ireland failed to qualify for Euro 96, despite a strong start to the group, when they won their opening three games, including a 4–0 win against Northern Ireland.
+Ireland failed to qualify for Euro 1996 in England, despite a strong start to the group, when they won their opening three games, including a 4–0 win against Northern Ireland.
 The Republic's next game was also against Northern Ireland, although the result was a 1–1 draw.
-From that point onwards the Republic stuttered badly as injuries struck down key players Roy Keane, Andy Townsend, John Sheridan and Steve Staunton.
+From that point onwards, the Republic stuttered badly as injuries struck down key players Roy Keane, Andy Townsend, John Sheridan and Steve Staunton.
 After beating the highly fancied Portugal, the Irish then endured an embarrassing 0–0 draw to Liechtenstein (this was Liechtenstein's only point in their ten matches), before losing twice to Austria, on both occasions by three goals to one.
-Although they defeated Latvia, Ireland needed to beat Portugal in Lisbon to qualify outright, but lost 3–0.
+Although they defeated Latvia, Ireland needed to beat Portugal in Lisbon to qualify outright but lost 3–0.
 They finished second in the group, ahead of Northern Ireland on goal difference, but as the worst performing runners-up they had to win a play-off game at Anfield against the Netherlands; Ireland lost 2–0 after a brace from Patrick Kluivert.
 Charlton resigned shortly after the game.